sarthakg043/bharatdns/README.md

 4.  **Error Handling:** Handles DNS resolution errors gracefully, providing informative messages in case of failures or timeouts.

 5.  **Flexible Configuration:** Easily configurable server settings, such as the server IP address and port number, allowing for customization based on deployment requirements.

+6.  **Parallel Processing:** It implements parallel processing making the service highly scalable as the hardware spec are increased.

 ### Use Case: